gabrieldansereau/betadiversity-hotspots/docs/article/article-plan.md

     <img src="../../fig/bart/04-2_bart_richness.png" width="49%" />
 </p>

-Distribution of species richness in North America, defined as the number of Warblers species per site.
+Figure: Distribution of species richness in North America, defined as the number of Warblers species per site.
 The raw occurrence observations from eBird (left) and the SDM predictions from the BIOCLIM model (right) were both transformed into presence-absence data per species before calculating richness.

 ![LCBD values](../../fig/bart/04-3_bart_lcbd-transf.png)

-Distribution of the LCBD values in North America, calculated from the variance of the community matrix Y and scaled to the maximum value observed.
+Figure: Distribution of the LCBD values in North America, calculated from the variance of the community matrix Y and scaled to the maximum value observed.
 SDM predictions were converted into presence-absence data, then the Hellinger transformation was applied before computing the LCBD indices.

 ![Relationship](../../fig/bart/04-4_bart_relationship2d-transf.png)

-Relationship between the species richness and the LCBD value of the each site based on the SDM predictions.
+Figure: Relationship between the species richness and the LCBD value of the each site based on the SDM predictions.
 LCBD values were scaled to the maximum value observed after applying Hellinger transformation.

 ![NE subareas](../../fig/bart/05-1_bart_subareas_NEtr.png)

-Comparison between a species-rich region (Northeast) and a species-poor one (Southwest) at a given scale, based on the SDM predictions.
+Figure: Comparison between a species-rich region (Northeast) and a species-poor one (Southwest) at a given scale, based on the SDM predictions.

 ![SW subareas](../../fig/bart/05-1_bart_subareas_SWtr.png)

 ![3 scales](../../fig/bart/05-2_bart_subareas_3scales.png)

-Effect of scaling and full region extent size on the relationship between site richness and LCBD value.
+Figure: Effect of scaling and full region extent size on the relationship between site richness and LCBD value.
 LCBD values are re-calculated at each scale based on the sites in this region only.